These 36 questions to fall in love are the perfect recipe to make anyone fall in love with you!! 🙂

 To whom should you ask these 36 love questions?

 Actually, it’s supposed to be for falling in love! 🙂

-So, probably, you should ask these questions to someone you want to create a romantic relationship with, those are the questions to ask to fall in love.
+So, you should ask these questions to someone you want to create a romantic relationship with, those are the questions to ask to fall in love.

 But, you can also do this activity to increase intimacy and make the love stronger with your current partner.